Page updated 21st January 2014

 It is probable that it was Saxons who settled on the Alphin Brook, at a point where ancient tracks from Salmon Pool crossed to Crediton and Moretonhampstead.
 After the Norman invasion, it became an Earl's land under the Crown, and Domesday refers to 'the King has a manor called Afinstone'.
 St Michael's and All Angels was established by the Normans, although only the font remains from this structure.

-The Priory of St Mary de Marisco was established on the site now occupied by Comet, Currys and Staples on the land of the former cattle market, off Alphington Road.
-It was recorded as early as 1155 as an annexe of the Plympton Priory, to whom it paid rent between 1263 to 1273 and 1281 to 1384.
+The Priory of St Mary de Marisco was established on a site in Marsh Green Road, close to the city incinerator.
+It was recorded as early as 1155 as an annexe of the Plympton Priory, to whom it paid rent between 1263 to 1273, and 1281 to 1384.
 By 1546, the land was in the possession of James Coffin, who was the owner of other lands in Alphington that he sold to the City Chamber during the time of the building of the canal.
 John Hooker, the first Chamberlain and chronicler of Exeter, purchased timber from Coffin's land, in 1562.

 By 1100, Alphington was held by Baldwin the Sheriff